 Configure AWS PrivateLink with the Cloud API

 This guide is for configuring AWS PrivateLink using the Redpanda Cloud API.
-See Configure PrivateLink in the Cloud UI if you want to set up the endpoint service using the UI.
+To configure and manage PrivateLink on an existing public cluster, you must use the Cloud API.
+See Configure PrivateLink in the Cloud UI if you want to set up the endpoint service using the Redpanda Cloud UI.

 The Redpanda AWS PrivateLink endpoint service provides secure access to Redpanda Cloud from your own VPC.
 Traffic over PrivateLink does not go through the public internet because a PrivateLink connection is treated as its own private AWS service.
 While your VPC has access to the Redpanda VPC, Redpanda cannot access your VPC.